deepskystacker/DSS/Installers/README.txt

 The resulting images should be very much the same (if not 100% identical) to the results obtained using DeepSkyStacker 4.1.1.

-There is one thing that is incompatible with DeepSkySTacker 4.1.1:
+There is one thing that is incompatible with DeepSkyStacker 4.1.1:

 The "Use Auto White Balance" white balance button is disabled for this release.